Cloud Computing Models Compared

 There are three main types of cloud computing models: Infrastructure as a Service, Platform as a Service, and Software as a Service.
 They are also simply referred to as IaaS, PaaS, and SaaS respectively .

 IaaS is the service model where infrastructure features are offered through the cloud.
 These infrastructure features include a data center, server and network.
 These are used to be exclusive in on-premise environments.
 But infrastructure in on-premise environments is expensive to build and maintain.
 Updates are also a hassle in on-premise infrastructures.

 Cloud computing makes the infrastructure flexible and cheap to maintain in IaaS.
 This is because clients don’t have to bother with the maintenance of the infrastructure.
 Maintenance is now the job of the service provider.
 Amazon Web Services is one such example of IaaS.

 In Platform as a Service or PaaS, the service provider gives tools for application development to clients.
 These tools are software delivered through the Internet.
 Google App Engine and Microsoft Azure are examples of PaaS cloud.

 SaaS has the biggest market among cloud computing models.
 This is the service model where software is offered through the Internet.
 Google Apps or G Suite is one such example of SaaS.
 People who are familiar with MailChimp will also find this platform as an example of SaaS.

 Things to Consider in Comparing Cloud Computing Models

 Cloud computing models do not just differ in their definitions, they also differ in how much of their features are managed by the client and the service provider.
 These features in cloud computing models include applications, data, runtime, middleware, and virtualization.
-Servers, storage and network are also features of these cloud computing models.
-Operating system is also included.
+Servers, storage, and network are also features of these cloud computing models.
+An operating system is also included.

 We will compare how much of these features are controlled by the service provider in each model.
 We will also see how much of the features from these cloud computing models is managed by clients.
 In on-premise platforms, these features are all managed by the client.